kancharlasaisruthi/Traffic-Demand-Prediction-using-LGBM/README.md

 ## Overview
 This project predicts traffic demand using machine learning techniques and feature engineering.
 Multiple regression models were explored, and a LightGBM model was trained and saved for deployment.
+The model achieved an R² score of **0.9459**, demonstrating strong predictive performance on traffic demand data from Indonesia.
 The application enables users to provide traffic-related inputs and obtain predicted demand values through an interactive Streamlit interface.

 ---